-Here you’ll discover a range of delicious recipes that you can whip up in just under 30 minutes.
-Better still, these meals are brimming with fresh and natural ingredients so you’ll be doing more for your body than simply satisfying those hunger signals– you’ll also be fueling it with the nutrients it needs to stay healthy.
-So when you need food fast, head to the kitchen and you’ll be eating in no time.
+We've curated our favourite super-fast recipes that you can whip up in just under 30 minutes.
+These meals are brimming with fresh ingredients so you’ll be doing more for your body than simply satisfying those hunger signals – you’ll also be fueling it with the nutrients it needs to stay healthy.

-Some of our tasty recipes include chilli con carne which is always a fab go-to dish.
+Craving Mexican?
+Try our chilli con carne.
 Our tasty version is filled with spices, kidney beans and fresh tomatoes.
-Or why not try making our 15 minuter chicken and bean slaw tacos?
-What family doesn’t like chicken tacos?
-Simply take a pack of Coleslaw mix and adding fresh coriander, kidney bean and make a quick little dressing from buttermilk and yoghurt, it’s sure to go down a treat.
+Got 15 minutes?
+Try our chicken and bean slaw tacos using a pack of coleslaw mix, fresh coriander, kidney beans and make a quick dressing from buttermilk and yoghurt.

 2. Keep it simple

 Experimental cooking is great when you have plenty of time, but on busy days a quick, fuss-free recipe is your best bet.
 Compile a list of your favourites and dip into them when you’re in a rush.
 Not only are you guaranteed to enjoy them, but you’ll also find that the more often you cook a recipe, the faster you’ll be.

 To make your cooking routine more efficient, before you start cooking whip out all you need from the pantry, fridge, and freezer and place them on top of the bench.
 Then turn on the oven (if need be), grab any utensils and pans you might use – and all you need to do is travel between the stovetop and bench.